 Are you looking to make a bold fashion statement?
 Well, the Helium Aero Hardside Carry-On is a showstopper that will have other travelers turning their heads to gaze at it.

 We have chosen to look specifically at the small carry-on, because of one of its awesome features only that has (more on that below).
-But, this luggage comes in several sizes and gorgeous colors (more than in image above).
+But this luggage comes in several sizes and gorgeous colors (more than in the image above).
 You can choose the perfect travel suitcase for your needs.

 The Delsey Aero Helium is made with polycarbonate plastic, a plastic known to be lightweight and durable, and often used for luggage because of these properties.
 The case is expandable by up to 2 inches.
 Note that using the expansion may mean you have to check it.

-Inside you find fabric lining and a fabric divider with a large zippered pocket.
+Inside, you find a fabric lining and a fabric divider with a large zippered pocket.
 On the other side are cross straps and a smaller zippered pocket.